alfawzaan/Computer-Pointer-Controller/README.md

 # Computer Pointer Controller

 This project uses gaze detection model to control the mouse pointer of your computer.
-The inference is done using the Intel openVINO toolkits.
+The inference is done using the Intel OpenVINO toolkits.
+Inferences are performed through four models.
+The final output then can be used to control the mouse.
 ## Project Set Up and Installation

 1. Install the intel openVINO toolkit using this link as a guide